-This notice describes the legal obligation of Benefit Partners Group, LLC to comply with HIPAA Privacy and Security laws.
+This notice describes our legal obligation to comply with HIPAA Privacy and Security laws.
 We are committed to protect the confidentiality of your healthcare information in our possession.
 Protected Health Information (PHI) is defined as individually identifiable information regarding a patient’s health care history, and mental or physical condition or treatment.
 Some examples of PHI include your name, address, telephone and/or fax number, electronic mail address, social security number or other identification number, date of birth, date of treatment, treatment records, x-rays, enrollment and claims records.
-Benefit Partners Group LLC receives, uses and discloses your PHI to administer your benefit plan, or as permitted or required by law.
+We receive, use and disclose your PHI to administer your benefit plan, or as permitted or required by law.
 Any other disclosure of your PHI without your authorization is prohibited.

-If you have any questions about this Notice or about our privacy practices, please contact Benefit Partners Group, LLC at (877) 247-8817.
+If you have any questions about this Notice or about our privacy practices, please contact the Student Support Team at (877) 247-8817.

 Uses and disclosures of your PHI for treatment, payment or health care operations: